OpenHD/u-boot/tools/binman/entries.rst

     fit,data
         Generates a `data = <...>` property with the contents of the segment

-    fit,firmware
-        Generates a `firmware = <...>` property.
-Provides a list of possible nodes to be used as the `firmware` property value.
-The first valid node is picked as the firmware.
-Any remaining valid nodes is prepended to the `loadable` property generated by `fit,loadables`

     fit,loadables
         Generates a `loadable = <...>` property with a list of the generated nodes (including all nodes if this operation is used multiple times)